ntampellini/TSCoDe/README.md

 Molecule files can be preceded by *operators*, like `csearch>molecule.xyz`.
 They operate on the input file before it is fed to TSCoDe.
 It is important not to include any space character between the operator and the molecule name.

-- **`mopac>`** - Performs a MOPAC optimization of the structure(s) before using it in TSCoDe.
+- **`opt>`** - Performs a MOPAC or ORCA optimization of the structure(s) before using it/them in TSCoDe.
 Generates a new `molecule_opt.xyz` file with the optimized coordinates.

-- **`csearch>`** - Performs a simple Openbabel conformational search and optimizes all conformers with MOPAC.
+- **`csearch>`** - Performs a simple Openbabel conformational search and optimizes all conformers with MOPAC or ORCA.
 Then, a maximum of five best conformers are used to run TSCoDe.
 Generates a new `molecule_confs.xyz` file with all optimized conformers.

 ### Good practice and suggested options